cynthiataylor/LED-picture-module/README.md

 This repository has folders with different files that you can use to test your LED matrices configuration with a Raspberry Pi4 and the monitor.

-You need to go to practice and then to Beta, which has files ready to run on LED matrices.
+You need to go to samples and then to , which has files ready to run on LED matrices.

 ## How to use the library we implemented to support LED matrices

 > [!NOTE]
 > You need to have knowledge of Python to be able to use this library.